MERLIon-Challenge/merlion-ccs-2023-baseline/README.md

 * --result_output is the folder to save the results to.

 ## Evaluated Regions File
 Note that the Excel file that contains the timestamps of evaluated regions is only released for the MERLIon CCS Development set (Dev-Set_Evaluated-Regions_v0001.xlsx).
 It is made available to the registered participants of the MERLIon CCS challenge via Huawei Cloud.
-If you are unable to locate it, please contact us at merlion.challenge@gmail.com.
+<br> If you are unable to locate it, please contact us at merlion.challenge@gmail.com.
 For the evaluation set in Task 2 (Language Diarization), the timestamps of evaluated regions will not be made available, so as to delink the information between Task 1 (Language Identification) and Task 2 (Language Diarization).

 ## Preprocessing scripts